Education MA, Children's Learning in Informal and Formal Contexts II, 7.5 credits

 After completion of the course, the student shall be able to:

-- Demonstrate in-depth knowledge and understanding in education, including describing an overview of the field and explaining in detail the conditions for young children's learning.
+Demonstrate in‑depth knowledge and understanding within Education, including providing an overview of the field and explaining, in an advanced manner, the conditions for young children’s learning.

-- Critically and systematically integrate knowledge and analyze issues and phenomena related to the conditions for children's learning.
+Critically and systematically integrate knowledge and analyse questions and phenomena related to the conditions for children’s learning.

-- Demonstrate the skills required to participate in research and development work or to work in other qualified professional contexts.
+Demonstrate the skills required to participate in research and development work or to work independently in other qualified professional contexts.

-- Reflect on the possibilities and limitations of science, describe its role in society, and explain human responsibility for how science is applied.
+Reflect on the possibilities and limitations of science, describe its role in society, and explain individuals’ responsibility for how science is used.

-- Demonstrate subject-specific knowledge and take responsibility for one’s continued learning and professional development.
+Demonstrate knowledge within their subject area and take responsibility for their continued learning.

 Content

-The course covers educational research and theories concerning children’s learning in both informal and formal contexts.
-A key component is the authorship of a written text on children’s learning, which critically discusses and problematizes central scientific concepts in relation to empirical material addressing children’s learning in pedagogical settings.
+The course addresses educational research and theories of children’s learning in both informal and formal contexts.
+The course includes the writing of a text on children’s learning that is to discuss and critically examine central scientific concepts in relation to empirical material concerning children’s learning in educational settings.

 Entry requirements